 Ultimately, in a free market system, customers will generally be prepared to consider paying more if they perceive they are getting more value for their dollar, be this in a functional, emotional, expressive, or other form.
 Brands have the capacity to add this additional value whether real or perceived.

+The importance of value addition in marketing cannot be overemphasised.
 Those who drink Coca Cola don’t just drink a sticky brown coloured drink but a brand with many connotations.
 Its taste and thirst quenching abilities are relatively less important to its target markets than its ability, to conjure desirable lifestyle images or encourage positive self and peer group associations.
 After all Coke even added life some years back!

 The relative importance of functional and emotional values is evident from blind taste tests in both the cola and beer sectors where some participants who claimed to be brand loyal to one brand actually preferred the taste of another until told what they had been drinking, after which their preference switched back to their regular brand.